heykatie/heykatie/README.md

 ## [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&duration=3000&pause=400&color=05AE99FB&width=435&lines=hello+world%2C;hey+friends%2C+i'm+katie+%F0%9F%92%95)](https://git.io/typing-svg)

-Welcome to my digital universe! 👾 I’m a **Fullstack Developer** with a passion for crafting creative, immersive, and sometimes futuristic web experiences.
+Welcome to my digital universe! 👾 I’m a **Fullstack Developer** with a passion for crafting creative, immersive, and enjoyable experiences.
 I thrive on solving complex problems and building platforms that connect people in meaningful ways.

 When I'm not coding, you can find me:
-- 🌄 Exploring the great outdoors via hiking, paddleboarding, or chasing waterfalls with my two loyal doggos 🐕
+- 🌄 Exploring the great outdoors via hiking, paddleboarding, or chasing waterfalls with my doggos 🐕
 - 💭 Philosophizing about tech, psychology, and the mysteries of the universe
 <!-- <details>
 <summary> 🎧 Bobbing my head to </summary>